 Nights are drawing in, as my dad would say and if, like us, you have a whole host of bikes, garden tools, garden furniture and ornaments now is the time to foil any light-fingered visitors and make your insurer happy by securing your outdoor valuables away.

 Let’s be honest, even at budget prices, the financial value of outdoor products some of us have can easily top £1000.
-Add to the risk damage from the cold and rain, it’s taking a look at the garden storage options at Wido who stock a wide range of garden furniture, tools and accessories in their online store.
+Add to the risk damage from the cold and rain, it’s worth taking a look at garden storage options to protect your garden furniture, tools and accessories.

 If you’re lucky enough to have a garage, you may, like us have used it as additional storage space.
 Ours is the current temporary resting place of an old mattress and a set of rather rusty filing cabinets.
 As the kids have grown there are now bikes, scooters, an inflatable paddling pool and a collection of mismatched wellingtons.

 It would be nice, we tell ourselves, to have the garage back.
 Garaging your car certainly helps with your car insurance premiums.

 But if we did, we would need a capacious garden shed and several storage boxes unless I give in to the Husbands relentless demands to declutter.
 I think he has some sort of reverse hoarding syndrome.

 Happily though, the garden storage products available these days are quite attractive and if we had the room a ‘she shed’ would definitely be on the cards.

 What kind of outside storage do you need?

 If you need to put your garden furniture and ornaments away for the winter, the first thing to do is to consider the kind of outdoor storage required.